pragati890/CODSOFT/README.md

-# CODSOFT
+# CODSOFT Internship projects

-task for my internship
+This repository contains all my tasks for the codsoft Intership (September 2025 Batch)